zuozhenggh/learning-library/data-management-library/database/db-quickstart/db-provision/db-provision.md

 This lab walks you through the steps to quickly provision an Oracle Autonomous Database (either Autonomous Data Warehouse [ADW] or Autonomous Transaction Processing [ATP]) on Oracle Cloud.
 You will use this database in subsequent labs of this workshop.

+Estimated Lab Time: 10 minutes

 *Note: While this lab uses ADW, the steps are identical for creating and connecting to an ATP database.*

-## Objectives
+### Objectives

--   Learn how to provision a new Autonomous Data Warehouse
+-   Provision a new Autonomous Data Warehouse

-## Prerequisites
+### Prerequisites

 -   This lab requires completion of the **Get a Free Trial** lab in the Contents menu on the left.